sabareesh-s/share-widget/README.md

 # Notion share widget clone

 This project is a clone for the Notion share widget.
 The packages and libraries used are, Material UI v5, React, Mui Icons and Storybook.
-The screenshots are attatched below for you to take a look.
+The screenshots are attached below for you to take a look.
+To run it in your browser, just clone the github repo and run the c=script 'npm start'.

 ## Share widget
 ![image](https://user-images.githubusercontent.com/87223017/190962226-991fbf9a-2497-48e0-9b5c-bade4414de9a.png)